Kevin Clifton: Highest and lowest scoring performances per dance

-In 2016 Clifton again took part in Strictly Come Dancing, where he partnered singer and media personality Louise Redknapp.
+In 2016, Clifton again took part in Strictly Come Dancing, where he partnered Eternal singer and media personality Louise Redknapp, AKA Louise.
 On 17 December 2016, Clifton became the first professional dancer in the show's history to compete in four consecutive finals; he was also the only professional dancer not to be in the dance-off.
-For the fourth time, Clifton finished as a series runner-up, after he and Redknapp lost out in the final result to Ore Oduba and Ore's partner, (Kevin's sister) Joanne.
+For the fourth time, Clifton finished as a series runner-up, after he and Redknapp lost out in the final result to Ore Oduba and Ore's partner (Kevin's sister), Joanne.

 For series 15 in 2017, Clifton was partnered with Scottish comedian Susan Calman.
 Calman expressed her great delight at the partnering with Clifton, of whom she is a fan.
 They were eliminated on week 10, after a dance-off against Alexandra Burke and Gorka Márquez.
-This was the first time Clifton did not make it to final.
+This was the first time Clifton did not make it to the final.

 For series 16, in 2018, Clifton was partnered with English television presenter and journalist, Stacey Dooley.
 The couple were the series winners.

-He partnered TV host Anneka Rice for the series seventeen, in 2019, they were the second couple to be eliminated after the judges chose to save David James and Nadiya Bychkova; making this Clifton's shortest series to date.
-He did however return to dance with former footballer Alex Scott for weeks 6 & 7 while Scott's normal partner Neil Jones was recovering from an injury to his Calf muscle.
+He partnered TV host Anneka Rice for series 17, in 2019, they were the second couple to be eliminated after the judges chose to save David James and Nadiya Bychkova; making this Clifton's shortest series to date.
+He did however return to dance with former footballer Alex Scott for weeks 6 & 7 while Scott's normal partner Neil Jones was recovering from an injury to his calf muscle.
 Following this series, Clifton chose to quit the show to “focus on other projects”.